baio/exclusible/README.md

 + When one microservice call another it should be done through abstracted proxy interface
 + Proxy interface definition should be contained in separate shared libarary
 + Proxy microservice implementation related to particular transport should be done in separate library
-+ Link between proxy interface definition and implementation should be done app boostraping with DI
++ Link between proxy interface definition and implementation should be done on app boostraping with DI

 ## Authorization

 Though task has following requirement `Mock an API for register/login/logout with JWT authentication`.
-Current implementation uses (Auth0 service)[https://auth0.com/] to provide real authorization implementation using jwt tokens.
+Current implementation uses [Auth0 service](https://auth0.com/) to provide real authorization implementation using jwt tokens.

 To access following API user should be authorized
 ```